loicmartins/gpt2-architecture/README.md

 # gpt2-architecture
-Notebook and Python Script to understand the "basic" inner workings of LLMs: GPT2 model code explained line-by-line
+Notebook and Python Script to understand the "basic" inner workings of LLMs: GPT2 model code explained line-by-line.

 ---